Under Armour Women's Heatgear Running Shorts: 2 for $24

-Add two pairs to your cart and apply coupon code "DNBOGO24" to get one of them free.
-That's a savings of $76 off list price!
+Add any two to your cart and apply coupon code "PZY24" for a savings of $26 off list.
 Buy Now at Proozy

 - Shipping adds $5.95 or get free shipping with orders of $50 or more.

-It's $5 under our mention from September and $45 less than we could find it elsewhere.
-Buy Now at eBay
+It's $20 under list price and the best deal we could find.
+Buy Now at 32 Degrees

 - Available in several colors (Black pictured).

-Save on a nice selection of these high quality jackets just in time for fall.
-Shop Now at Woot!
-An Amazon Company
+That's a discount of 70% off plus an extra 10% off in-cart on around 30 styles, for a savings of up to $42 off per pair.
+Buy Now at Banana Republic Factory

+- Shipping adds $7, or get free shipping on orders over $50.

-Apply coupon code "DNCIRQUE" to save $14 off a range of styles for adults and kids.
+Apply coupon code "PZY35" for a savings of $65 off list and the lowest price we could find by $55.
 Buy Now at Proozy

+- Available in select sizes XS to M and colors Charcoal Grey or Black/Steel Gray.

 - Shipping adds $5.95 or get free shipping with orders of $50 or more.

-Get this price via coupon code "DNBOXER".
-It's the best we could find by $16.
+Use coupon code "PZYCREWTEES" for the best price we could find by $12.
 Buy Now at Proozy

 That's $10 under our mention from three weeks ago, and the best price we could find by $31.
 Buy Now at Olympia Sports